redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/lifecycle/pod-scheduling ensures that CNF Pods do not specify nodeSelector or nodeAffinity.
 In most cases, Pods should allow for instantiation on any underlying Node.
 Result Type|informative
 Suggested Remediation|In most cases, Pod's should not specify their host Nodes through nodeSelector or nodeAffinity.
 However, there are 	cases in which CNFs require specialized hardware specific to a particular class of Node.
 As such, this test is purely 	informative, and will not prevent a CNF from being certified.
 However, one should have an appropriate justification as 	to why nodeSelector and/or nodeAffinity is utilized by a CNF.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2
+Exception Process|There is no documented exception process for this.
 #### readiness

 Property|Description